 When planning the styling for The Pop Collection, we wanted to play with the dichotomy between the really classic Irish tweed yarn of The Fibre Co.
 Arranmore Light and American mod styling.
 Our amazing model, Megan Mesveskas, and hair and makeup artist, Katelynn Walsh Monticciolo were happy to push this even further, and they both really nailed the look we were going for.

-Such styling sometimes isn't practical for everyday wear in the 21st century, though, so I thought it would be fun to show three additional styling options for Bibbe.
+Such styling sometimes isn’t practical for everyday wear, so I thought it would be fun to show three additional styling options for Bibbe.

 STYLE ONE: Casual